-The Advisor is available for assistance for the duration of your student loan.
+The Advisor is available for assistance for the duration of the student's loan.
 Rasmussen College reserves the right to withhold the release of academic information, and other records, pending settlement of any amount due to the College.

 Extended Quarter Break Stop-Out Policy